 The Amerisleep Comfort Classic pillow is our favorite pillow for neck pain.
 The pillow contains a single piece of Bio-Pur® memory foam and is encased in a soft, breathable cover.

-Amerisleep’s signature Bio-Pur® uses open-cell technology by partially replacing petroleum with castor oil for a cooler foam with little to no off-gassing odor.
-Bio-Pur® is also five times more breathable than traditional memory foam.
+Amerisleep’s signature Bio-Pur® is eco-friendly, as manufacturers partially replace petroleum with castor oil for a cooler foam with little to no off-gassing odor.
+Bio-Pur® is also more breathable than traditional memory foam.

 The 6-inch high loft makes the Amerisleep Comfort Classic a great choice for side and back sleepers, with foam providing excellent support and pressure relief to the neck, reducing pain.
 The lightweight, responsive feel of this pillow ensures a good night’s sleep.